Not sure if The Human Bean is right for you?

 Potential Mitigations

-- Your attorney should help you formulate questions for the franchisor regarding the circumstances of these closures and transfers.
+- Ask your attorney to help you formulate questions for the franchisor regarding the specific circumstances behind the 2023 cessations.

 Rapid System Growth